krzysztof-uliasz/krzysztof-uliasz/README.md

 ## About Me

-I am Computer Science student at PJAIT with 2 years of experience in QA-testing software.
+I am a Computer Science student at PJAIT with 2 years of experience in QA-testing software.
 I have also graduated from the University of Warsaw with a bachelor's degree in Cognitive Science.
 I am pursuing a career in software development and I'm eager to expand my knowledge and skills in the field.

 - Currently learning: **C++, MySQL**
 - Working on: **pursuing a degree in Computer Science at PJAIT**